 Before hanging the pictures, fasten a a large clean cloth over the brush end of the broom, and wipe the walls all over.
-If the walls are papered, and the paper is torn or defaced, cover such places with scraps of the paper, matching, if possible, to the figures.
-If you have no pi ces of the paper, a Japanese scroll, or a cheap placque, or even a bunch of dried grasses tied with a nice bow of ribbon, will cover the place and add beauty to the room.
-One lady covered pieces of paste-board with colored satin and fastened the bunches of grass to them, and they

-Pictures should never be hung too You often see a choice little painting hurg so high that you would have to mount a chair to see what the subject is.
+If the walls are papered, and the paper is torn or defaced, cover such places with scraps of the paper, matching, if possible, to the flgures. pi ces of the paper, a Japanese scroll, or a cheap placque, or even a bunch of dried grasses tied with a nice bow of ribbon, room.
+One lady covered pieces of paste-board with colored satin and fastened the bunches of grass to them, and they were very ornamental.
+Pictures ! should never be hung too high.
+You often see a choice little painting hurg so high that you would have to mount a chair to see subject is.
 Always hang them so that they can be easily seen by a person of medium height.
-It is considered to be in better taste to use two nails instead of one, it gives a more symmetrical effect, matter of safety.
-Be very careful hang pictures in the proper light. they are to be seen in a strong light do not not put them in an ob-cure corner, and if painted in bright colors, do not where the sunshine will fall on them .- St. Louis Sayings.
+It is considered to be in better taste to use two nails instead of one, it gives a more symmetrical effect, and, indeed, it is worth considering as a matter of safety.
+Be very careful to hang pictures in the proper light.
+If they are to be seen in a strong light do not not put them in an ob-cure corner, and if painted in bright colors, do not where the sunshine will fall on them. - St. Louis Sayings.

-Recipes.

 SMOTHERED CHICKEN.-This is particularly nice when the fowl is young and tender.
-Split the chicken down the back, cover it with lumps of butter, and season with a little pepper and sait; add one half pint of water; cover closely and cook in the oven until done.

-Senacu.-Pick carefully, put into beiling water and beil one-half hour: when nearly cooked add a dessertspoonful of salt: drain from the water and put in a dish with a little butter; cut it sevslices of hard boiled eggs.
-ASPARAGUS AND EGG, -A good break-freak dish is made of cold boiled asparagus and egg.
-Cut the asparagus in small pieces, season well and put in a attered baking-dish.
-Beat some eggs, add an equal amount of milk, and have just enough of the liquid to cover the sprinkle bread crumbs on top and bake slowly like custard. especially sice to serve with tender slices of boiled ham.

-POTATO HASH.-Une pound of pota-toes boiled and chopped, one boiled onlon also chopped, and a teaspoonful of finely chopped parseley; put these on the fire with half a pint of milk and a pinch of pepper; when it has stewed gently five minutes, beat two eggs, stir. es, and then add the eggs; stir gently till the whole looks like custard, then remove before the eggs curdle.
-This may now be put into the frying-pan or oven and browned, or eaten white.

-COMMITTEE OF THE WHOLE

-A CONGRESSIONAL TERM OFTEN USED LUCIDLY EXPLAINED.
+Split the chicken down the back, cover it with lumps of butter, and season with a little pepper and salt add one-half pint of water; cover closely and cook in the oven until done.
+SPINACH.-Pick carefully, put into boiling water and boil one-balf hour; when nearly cooked add a dessertspoon ful of salt: drain from the water and put in a dish with a little butter; cut it several times with a knife and garnish with slices of hard boiled eggs.
+ASPARAGUS AND Eng. - A good break freak dish is made of cold boiled asparagus and egg.
+Cut the asparagus in small pieces, season well and put in a buttered baking-dish.
+Beat some eggs, add an equal amount of milk, and have just enough of the liquid to cover the asparagus; sprinkle bread crumbs on top and bake slowly like custard.
+This is especially nice to serve with tender slices of boiled ham.
+POTATO HASH, -One pound of potatoes beited and chopped, one beiled onion also chopped, and a teaspoonful of finely chopped parsetcy; put these on the fire with half a pint of milk and a plach of pepper; when it has stewed gently five minutes, beat two eggs, air table-meanful of butter into the potential. tablespoonful of butter into the pota-oes, and then add the eggs; stir gently till the whole looks like custard, the remove before the eggs curdle. may now be put into the frying-pan or oven and browned, or caten white.
+COMMITTEE OF THE WHOLE A CONGRESSIONAL TERM OFTEN USED LUCIDLY EXPLAINED.